open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 ```

 The workflow would be:
-1. `ClusterManagementAddOn`, default addon configurations `AddOnHubConfig` `AddOnDeploymentConfig` and addon manager
+1. `ClusterManagementAddOn`, addon configurations `AddOnHubConfig` `AddOnDeploymentConfig` and addon manager
 deployment is installed/upgraded by admin.
 2. Admin can modify the `spec.installStrategy` of `ClusterManagementAddOn`.
 This is not a necessary step, the admin can
 choose to use the installStrategy defined by the installer.
-For upgrade case, the admin also needs to append
+For upgrade cases, the admin also needs to append
 `rolloutStrategy` to `ClusterManagementAddOn`.
 3. `ManagedClusterAddOn` is created for each cluster with the addon configurations.
 The resource could be created by
 addon-install-controller which is watching the `ClusterManagementAddOn`, or be manually created by a user.
 4. Addon manager updates the `status.supportedConfigs` of `ManagedClusterAddOn`.
 The `status.supportedConfigs` list the
 config type which is allowed to be overridden by a normal user.
+5. Addon manager updates the `status.configReferences` of `ClusterManagementAddOn`.
+The `status.configReferences` list the
+config name and `desiredConfigSpecHash`.
-5. A user can update the `configs` of `ManagedClusterAddOn` based on `status.supportedConfigs`.
+6. A user can update the `configs` of `ManagedClusterAddOn` based on `status.supportedConfigs`.
-6. Addon manager updates the `status.configReferences` of `ManagedClusterAddOn`, including the `desiredConfigSpecHash`.
+7. Addon-rollout-controller watches the `ClusterManagementAddOn` and updates the `desiredConfigSpecHash` in `ManagedClusterAddOn` status.
-7. Addon manager watches the `ManagedClusterAddOn`, gets addon configurations, and generates `ManifestWorks` for each
+8. Addon manager watches the `ManagedClusterAddOn`, gets addon configurations, and generates `ManifestWorks` for each
 cluster.
 The `ManifestWorks` has the annotation `configSpecHash` to indicate the addon configurations.
-8. Addon manager watches the `ManifestWorks` and updates the `lastAppliedConfigSpecHash` in `ManagedClusterAddOn` status.
+9. Addon-rollout-controller watches the `ManifestWorks` and updates the `lastAppliedConfigSpecHash` in `ManagedClusterAddOn` status.
-9. Addon manager updates the `ManagedClusterAddOn` `status.condition` type `Progressing` to report the configuration
+10. Addon-rollout-controller updates the `ManagedClusterAddOn` `status.condition` type `Progressing` to report the configuration install/upgrade result.
-install/upgrade result.

 ### Examples